swisstxt/github-action-release-artifacts/README.md

 ## Inputs

 * `files` - List of files or paths to upload, separated by space.
-Upload all files in the working directory if missing.
+Upload all files in the workspace if missing.
+The paths are treated as workspace-relative.
 * `created_tag` - Create a release from a specific tag.
 If missing, try to derive it from the commit ID.
 * `create_release` - If false, fails when the release doesn't exist.
 If true and the release doesn't exist, it is created automatically.
 * `release_name` - When creating a new release, use the value of this input as the release name.
 Otherwise, use the name of the tag.